 gNB Distributed Unit (gNB-DU): a logical node hosting RLC, MAC and PHY layers of the gNB or en-gNB, and its operation is partly controlled by gNB-CU.
 One gNB-DU supports one or multiple cells.
 One cell is supported by only one gNB-DU.
 The gNB-DU terminates the F1 interface connected with the gNB-CU.

+gNB-CU Control Plane (CU-CP): control plane part of the gNB-CU, hosting the RRC and the control plane part of the PDCP protocol.
+The CU-CP terminates the E1 interface connected with the CU-UP and the F1-C interface connected with the gNB-DU.

+gNB-CU User Plane (CU-UP): user plane part of the gNB-CU, hosting the user plane part of the PDCP protocol and the SDAP protocol of the gNB or the user plane part of the PDCP protocol of the en-gNB.
+The CU-UP terminates the E1 interface connected with the CU-CP and the F1-U interface connected with the gNB-DU.

 Editor’s note: Whether it is possible that one cell spans over multiple DUs, potentially in an implementation specific way, is FFS.
 The reasons, conditions, and scenarios for this are also FFS.

 NG-RAN node: as defined in TS 38.300 [2].